-After 19 trips to Target, 11 to the Dollar Tree and 3 checkouts during the TpT sale, I am about to pull a Michael Scott and declare bankruptcy.
+After 19 trips to Target, 11 to the Dollar Tree, and 3 checkouts during the TpT sale, I am about to pull a Michael Scott and declare bankruptcy.
+But seriously, why is being a teacher so expensive?
+It doesn’t have to be this way!
+You can still treat your students without taking out a loan.
+Here are 4 student gifts that won’t break the bank.

 I was really thinking that any type of student gift for the first day of school was not happening. #lazybroketeacher But I still appreciate a pretty little gift with a punny tag.
 So, instead of buying something extra or more candy or a piece of junk that will end up in the trash, my advice to you is: